Tsiri/RHEIA/docs/tutorial.rst

 		my_evaluation.evaluation()

-		lcoh, mh2 = my_evaluation.get_objectives()
+        lcoh, mh2 = my_evaluation.lcoh, my_evaluation.m_h2

 		return lcoh, mh2

 deterministic design optimization
 ---------------------------------

-For a fixed photovoltaic array, the capacity of the electrolyzer stack and the capacity of the DC-DC converters can be designed to optimize the Levelized Cost Of Hydrogen (:math:`\mathrm{LCOH}`) and hydrogen production :math:`\dot{m}_{\mathrm{H}_2}`.
+For a fixed photovoltaic array, the capacity of the electrolyzer stack and the capacity of the DC-DC converter can be designed to optimize the Levelized Cost Of Hydrogen (:math:`\mathrm{LCOH}`) and hydrogen production :math:`\dot{m}_{\mathrm{H}_2}`.
 Therefore, in the :file:`design_space` file, the capacities for these components are characterized as design variables::

 	n_dcdc_pv   var 1e-8 10
 	n_elec      var 1e-8 10
-	n_dcdc_elec var 1e-8 10

-With this characterization, the optimizer can configurate design samples with values between :math:`0~\mathrm{kW}` and :math:`10~\mathrm{kW}` for the DC-DC converters and electrolyzer stack.
+With this characterization, the optimizer can configurate design samples with values between :math:`0~\mathrm{kW}` and :math:`10~\mathrm{kW}` for the DC-DC converter and electrolyzer stack.
 The photovoltaic array is fixed at :math:`5~\mathrm{kW}_\mathrm{p}`, and the remaining deterministic parameters are predefined in the :file:`design_space` file.
 Detailed information on constructing this file is available in :ref:`lab:ssdesignspace`.